 - Meeting passwords are on by default.
 Now an attacker would have to be able to get the link and password correct to “Zoombomb.”

 The meeting password is the most important part here.
-Long, complex passwords have always been one of the best ways to avoid compromise, and Zoom meetings are no different.
+Long, complex passwords have always been one of the best ways to avoid compromise, and the story is no different in avoiding Zoom vulnerabilities.
 Ask your Zoom owner to force meeting passwords as the default company-wide, and be sure you don’t turn them off if they’re required.

 It’s not any more difficult for the user.
 The passwords are embedded in the link, so end users still just click the invite link in order to join.
 Those joining by phone would need to key in the password on their phone before being allowed to join.